locessentials/eng401-business-english-us/unit2/week6/week6-overview.md

 ---

-## 📥 Download Week 6 Content
+## 📥 Download this Content
-Find this file [on our repo](https://github.com/alainamb/uic_tr35-business-english-II/blob/main/unit2/week6/week6-overview.md) and download it!
+Find this file [on our repo](https://github.com/alainamb/uic_tr35-business-english-II/blob/main/unit2/week6/week6-overview.md) and download it.

-### 🤖 AI Study Prompts
+### 🤖 GAI Study Prompts
-Copy the downloaded week content and try these prompts:
+Copy the downloaded content and try it with these prompts:
 - "Help me compare regulatory frameworks between Mexico and the US for [specific industry]"
 - "What are key compliance considerations for companies operating across borders?"
 - "Create a template for analyzing regulatory differences between countries"